-Generally, the bus services offered by UTTA are below expected standards as the association is failing to meet commuters' demands.
+The state of most roads is so bad that drivers dread travelling along them.
+On certain association is failing to meet commuters' demands.
 The number of buses on most routes is inadequate and the few buses running are in poor condition due to wear and tear caused by the bad state of road.
 In certain areas, there are no shelters and toilets at bus stops and such a situation is a huge health hazard.